 There are many reasons cohabitating couples may cite for not getting married.
-Some may say that they don't need a "piece of paper" to prove their love and commitment to each other.
-Other couples choose to live together without getting married in order to avoid the legal entanglements that can arise should the relationship end.
-For these couples, it's important to keep in mind that although cohabitating relationships can dissolve fairly simply, that's not always the case.
+Some say they don't need a "piece of paper" to prove their love and commitment to each other.
+Other couples choose to live together without getting married to avoid the legal entanglements of marriage.

 The following is a primer on cohabitation and the law, with a real-life example of lessons learned the hard way.

-Michelle claimed that she and Lee had an oral agreement that provided that while they lived together, they would "combine their efforts and earnings and would share equally any and all property accumulated as a result of their efforts whether individual or combined."
-According to Michelle, the agreement also provided that Michelle's contributions would be in the form of her services "as a companion, homemaker, housekeeper and cook."
+Michelle claimed that she and Lee had an oral agreement.
+She said the agreement said they would "combine their efforts and earnings and would share equally any and all property accumulated as a result of their efforts whether individual or combined."
+According to Michelle, the agreement also said that Michelle's contributions would be in the form of her services.
+These services included "companion, homemaker, housekeeper, and cook."

-Michelle sought the help of the California courts in enforcing this alleged oral agreement, such that she would be entitled to half of all of the property the couple had acquired.
+Michelle sought the help of the California courts in enforcing this alleged oral agreement.

 The first court to hear the matter held in favor of Lee Marvin.
-Michelle appealed, however, and the appellate court agreed with her, at least in theory.
-It concluded that adults who live together are just as competent as any other individuals to enter into contracts regarding their earnings and property.
+Michelle appealed, and the appellate court agreed with her, at least in theory.
+It concluded that adults who live together are just as competent as others to enter into contracts regarding their earnings and property.
 The fact that a contract is not in writing does not necessarily make it unenforceable.
 Even implied contracts, the court stated, are worthy of enforcement.

 Cohabitation Agreements and Palimony

-Although it may appear that Lee Marvin got off free as a bird in this case, his freedom came at a significant cost-over five years of litigation and significant expenditures of time, money, and emotional energy.
-If the court had found an oral agreement, the result would have been even costlier for Mr. Marvin, although arguably fairer to his cohabitant.
+Although it may appear Lee Marvin got off free as a bird, he paid a significant cost.
+Over five years, he had to pay for expensive litigation and other expenditures of time, money, and emotional energy.
+If the court had found an oral agreement, the result would have been even costlier for Lee.

 Should I Enter into a Cohabitation Agreement?

 There's a lesson to be learned from this story.
 Perhaps the best way to avoid the type of situation faced by the Marvins is to enter into a cohabitation agreement before moving in together.
-The agreement can set forth the expectations of the parties in a legally enforceable manner, so that one partner does not end up saddled with an unanticipated financial burden or, conversely, a partner who's promised future support can enforce that expectation.
+The agreement can set forth the parties' expectations in a legally enforceable manner.
+This can help ensure one partner is not saddled with unexpected financial burdens.
+And in the alternative, a partner who was promised future spousal support can enforce that expectation.

-If you're living with someone and want to better understand cohabitation and the law, and your rights in particular, time is of the essence.
-A well-written cohabitation agreement might be the right thing for your situation, or it might not.
-The key is to understand the laws in your state, perhaps by speaking with an experienced family law attorney in your neighborhood.
+If you're living with someone and want to understand cohabitation and the law, time is of the essence.
+A well-written cohabitation agreement might be the right thing for your situation.
+Or, a different kind of agreement may be better.